tryanything-ai/agent_marketplace/README.md

 People don't like crypto.
 Crypto is hard to use.
 The goal is to have the simplest protocol possible for our goals not some massively convoluded system.
 The purpose is a database of apps everyone can use and no one has control over.

-#### We should aim to add value where its makes natural sense at a global and does not make sense at a local level.
+#### We should aim to create value where it makes natural sense at the protocol level where it is not easy for individuals to provide it.

 - Running agents on-chain?
-NOT our thing
+NOT our thing.
 - Reviews on chain?
-Probably our thing
+Probably our thing.
 - Agent payments on chain?
 Our thing if people want it.

-- Listing, Listing Management, Discovery and Integration tools? ==Definetely our thing==.
+- Listing, Listing Management, Discovery and Integration tools? <u>Definetely our thing</u>.